catlewin/invisible-watermark-cat/threshold_tests/mask_test_results/mask_summary.md

 # 📊 Mask Threshold Summary

+> 📘 **Mask thresholds represent the largest proportion of the image that could be obscured with a mask while still allowing successful decoding.
+Higher values indicate stronger robustness.**

 This summary reports the robustness of each watermarking method under threshold-based attacks.
 - **Clean Failures**: Number of images where the method failed to decode the original, unattacked watermarked image.
 These images are excluded from threshold calculations.
 - **Attack Failures**: Number of images that failed decoding at all tested attack levels.